nipype/pydra/docs/input_spec.rst

 In order to create an input specification, a new `SpecInfo` object has to be created.
-The field `name` specifiest the typo of the spec and it should be always "Input" for the input specification.
+The field `name` specifies the type of the spec and it should be always "Input" for the input specification.
 The field `bases` specifies the "base specification" you want to use (can think about it as a `parent class`) and it will usually contains `ShellSpec` only, unless you want to build on top of your other specification (this will not be cover in this section).
 The part that should be always customised is the `fields` part.
 Each element of the `fields` is a separate input field that is added to the specification.
-In this example, a three-elements tuples - with name, type and dictionary with additional information - are used.
+In this example, three-elements tuples - with name, type and dictionary with additional information - are used.
 But this is only one of the supported syntax, more options will be described below.